Internal

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

-Oral reassessment Creative presentation 30 During the university resit period A presentation (possible outputs might be: poster, video, web exhibit, animation, etc.) on a particular theme/group of artefacts.
+Oral reassessment A visual presentation (via poster, blog, vlog, animation, etc.) 30 During the university resit period Present a particular theme/group of artefacts.

-Portfolio or Journal Learning journal 70 2,000 words During the university resit period A portfolio (reflective journal) documenting the student's own learning trajectory.
+Portfolio or Journal Learning journal 70 2,000 words During the university resit period Document the student's weekly assignments and their own learning trajectory.

 Additional costs